nishuR31/uno-reverse-survival/README.md

 6. **Mistake**
    - On mistake like mismatch color, wrong card or mistake number *(regular mistakes)* will result in dumping 2 cards in dump stack

+7. **Last Moments**
+   - Players can have any last card there is no restriction of no special cards as last card.
+   -
 ---

 ## Game Flow